A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 - A catalog of products?

-- A free report about the product or about the problem?
+- A free report about the product or problem?

 - An invitation for a salesperson to call?

-In general, the larger the purchase, the less effective it will be to attempt to sell it in one step.
+In general, the larger the purchase, the less effective it will be to sell it in one step.

-- Many of the visitors who leave without ordering exit the site because you don’t offer the product or service they are looking for.
-The answer is often to start selling what customers are looking for, or at least become an affiliate for it.
+Many visitors who leave without ordering exit the site because you don’t offer the product or service for which they are looking.
+The answer is often to start selling what customers are looking for—or at least become an affiliate for it.

-- Develop a systematic way for collecting testimonials.
+Develop a systematic way of collecting testimonials.
 Train your sales staff to request a testimonial whenever they receive a compliment.
 Email your customers asking for testimonials.

-- Test different reasons why visitors should act promptly (e.g., “Offer ends Wednesday” or “Only 42 tickets left”).
-Please note, we’re definitely not suggesting you lie to your visitors—your conversion rate depends heavily on credibility and trust.
-However, if you look at your own business, you’ll probably find that you already have real reasons why prospects should reply promptly.
+Test different reasons why visitors should act promptly (e.g., “Offer ends Wednesday” or “Only 42 tickets left”).
+We aren’t suggesting you lie to your visitors—your conversion rate depends heavily on credibility and trust.
+However, if you look at your own business, you’ll probably find you already have real reasons why prospects should reply promptly.
 If not, you can find ways of rewarding them for doing so.

 - Use bold.